-Table 1 Descriptions of the samplingImpractical codes for quality flagging 13 Figure 1 cup a A workflow illustrating the process of data collection for ground beetles.
-The red and blue cup demonstrate sample processing of 2 pitfall traps from the same plot 4 Figure 2 Layout of 4 pitfall traps at a plot.
-The plot-level centroid is designated by the red star.
-In 2018, NEON discontinued sampling at the North trap location.
-5 Figure 3 Schematic of the applications used by field technicians to enter ground beetle field data 12
+Table 1 Descriptions of the samplingImpractical codes for quality flagging 4 Figure 1 cup A workflow illustrating the process of data collection for ground beetles.
+The red and blue cup demonstrate sample processing of 2 pitfall traps from the same plot 4 Figure 2 star.
+Layout of 4 pitfall traps at a plot.
+The plot-level centroid is designated by the red In 2018, NEON discontinued sampling at the North trap location.
+5 Figure 3 data Schematic of the applications used by field technicians to enter ground beetle field a 3